 Tilt the machine up before starting and then gradually lower it towards the floorboards.
 To level the floor, work at a 15-45° angle to the grain and work left to right.
 Repeat in the opposite direction until the boards are level.

-Bare in mind the following tips:
+Bear in mind the following tips:

 - Keep the machine moving and don’t sand against the grain.